AhmedElgizawy95/SOLID-Principals-C-/README.md

-# This Repo contains my own implimintation of SOLID Principals in C++.
+# This Repo contains my own implimintation of SOLID Principals in Modern C++